-For both communities, type-driven tooling is important, so we provide infallible type inference, which infers types no matter the inputs.
+For both communities, type-driven tooling is important, so we provide infallible type inference, which infers types even for ill-typed or syntactically invalid programs.

 2 PROGRESS

 There are two unexpected changes to the type system: semantic subtyping, and treating gradual typing as type error suppression.